ndronos/c-nomorph/Adamson-2011/README.md

 or of learning scripting...
 "Where," they ask, "are kids learning how to program?" missing the browser that's staring them in the face.
-The browser offers a JAvaScript interpreter and enough toys in the DOM to keep the young programmer occupied for years...
+The browser offers a JavaScript interpreter and enough toys in the DOM to keep the young programmer occupied for years... and the presence of the tree-structured DOM and JAvaScript's support for regular expressions give the young programmer access to more significant and interesting data structures than us folks were ever going to develop...

 (Adamson, 2011)
 ```